 You can run What-If scenarios to see how much capacity will remain after you add or remove VMs or hosts and add hyperconverged infrastructure (HCI) nodes.
 Migration planning shows you the capacity and cost information after migrating to cloud based infrastructure.

-Scenarios that you save for later are displayed as a list in the Saved Scenarios tab.
+Scenarios that you save for later are displayed as a list when you browse to Physical Infrastructure Planning pane, because your organization has hardware that will soon become obsolete.
+You can create another scenario to add hosts to your physical infrastructure to account for new hardware that will replace the obsolete ones.
+You can run both these scenarios together to see the capacity after removing old hardware and adding new hardware..
 You can run, edit or delete the saved scenarios.
+Use the advanced filter and search box to look for saved scenarios by scenario name, scenario type, datacenter, and cluster.
 You can select more than one compatible scenarios and run them together.
-For example, you can create a scenario to remove hosts using the Physical Infrastructure Planning pane, because your organization has hardware that will soon become obsolete.
-You can create another scenario to add hosts to your physical infrastructure to account for new hardware that will replace the obsolete ones.
-You can run both these scenarios together to see the capacity after removing old hardware and adding new hardware.
+For example, you can create a scenario to remove hosts using the

 You can only combine scenarios that pertain to the same object.
-Use the filters in the Saved Scenarios tab to narrow down the list based on scenario name, type, data center, or cluster.
+Use the filters in thepage to narrow down the list based on scenario name, type, data center, or cluster.